cah/udacity_data_visualisation_d3/README.md

 ###Design:

-1. Remove Players with zero batting average and zero homeruns
-2. Since handedness is categorically data, I selected a bar chart
-3. Provided read two charts: batting average and homeruns by handedness
+After reviewing the data, I decided to provide the reader a comparision of handedness.
+Bar charts are one of the most common ways to visualize data because it provides the reader a quick comparision of highs and lows.
+Bar charts are especially effective comparing data with a small number of categories.
+Next, I filtered players with a zero batting average because those players were likely pitchers in the American League.
+Last, I provide the reader two charts: batting average and homeruns.

 ###Feedback:
 #### Version One